Answered By: Shelly Jablonski

 • Then, use the filters on the left side of the results screen.
 Under "Source Type" select "Show More" and then "Select Scores".

-• You can also choose to add the filters "Available Online" or "Located at Library" if you need only the online or print format.
+• You can also choose to add the filters "Available Online."

 The Music & Performing Arts database also contains a collection of music scores.
 Under the "Collections" heading, select “Music Online: Classical Scores Library” on the right side of the screen.